-The original expectation under the approach to VFM arrangements work set out in the 2020 Code Audit Practice was that auditors would follow an annual cycle of work, with more timely reporting of arrangements, including issuing their commentary on VFM arrangements for local government by September each vear at the latest.
+The original expectation under the approach to VFM arrangements work set out in the 2020 Code of Audit Practice was that auditors would follow an annual cycle of work, with more timely reporting on VFM arrangements, including issuing their commentary on VFM arrangements for local government by 30 September each year at the latest.

-Unfortunately, due to the on-going challenges impacting on the local audit market, including the neer meet regulatory and other professional requirements, we have been unable to complete our work as quickly as would normally be expected.
+Unfortunately, due to the on-going challenges impacting on the local audit market, including the need to meet regulatory and other professional requirements, we have been unable to complete our work as quickly as would normally be expected.

-The National Audit Office has updated its guidance to auditors to allow us to postpone comple work on arrangements to secure value for money and focus our resources firstly on the deline opinions on the financial statements.
-This is intended to help ensure as many as possible coul issued in line with national timetables and legislation.

-issued in line with national timetables and legislation.
-As a result, we have therefore not yet issued our Auditor's Annual Report, including our commentary
+The National Audit Office has updated its guidance to auditors to allow us to postpone completion of our work on arrangements to secure value for money and focus our resources firstly on the delivery of our opinions on the financial statements.
+This is intended to help ensure as many as possible could be ssued in line with national timetables and legislation.
+As a result, we have therefore not yet issued our Auditor's Annual Report, including our commentary on arrangements to secure value for money.

-The position at The West of England Combined Authority is further complicated by the fact that work for 2020/21 has yet to be finalised, although we anticipate being able to report this work to November 2022 Audit Committee.
+The position at The West of England Combined Authority is further complicated by the fact that our VFM work for 2020/21 has yet to be finalised, although we anticipate being able to report this work to the November 2022 Audit Committee.

-Taking into consideration the need for an appropriate window between the 2020/21 report and that 2021/22, we now expect to publish our Annual Audit Letter for 2021/22 no later than 30 April 2023.
-For the purposes of compilance with the 2020 Code this letter constitutes the required audit better.
+Taking into consideration the need for an appropriate window between the 2020/21 report and that for 2021/22, we now expect to publish our Annual Audit Letter for 2021/22 no later than 30 April 2023.
+For the purposes of compliance with the 2020 Code, this letter constitutes the required audit letter explaining the reasons for delay lon Roberts Partner